amgarton47/CS62data-structures/Darwin/project/README.md

 copies of an existing Species.
 Taken to its extreme, you can make species evolve over time to become better and better at surviving in the Darwin world.

 5. Implement any other extension you find interesting.
+The creatures that you will submit to the competition cannot have the extra credit behavior for fairness reasons.

 ### Appendix A - Species Programming